trussworks/cms-vpn-login/README.rst

 .. image:: doc/data/uuid_settings.png

-Right click on the record that has your EUA password and TOTP.
-In the context menu choose "Copy UUID".
+With that set, find the record that has your EUA password and TOTP.
+Right click, and in the context menu choose "Copy UUID".

 Now you can run the script by passing the path to the tinyproxy followed by the UUID: